New Mexico coach Davie hospitalized after ‘serious’ incident

 ALBUQUERQUE, N.M.
-(AP) — New Mexico coach Bob Davie was taken by ambulance to a hospital Saturday night after “a serious medical incident” moments after his team’s win against Sam Houston State.
+(AP) — New Mexico coach Bob Davie was recovering in a hospital Saturday night after “a serious medical incident” moments after his team’s victory against Sam Houston State.

+The school released a statement from the Davie family, saying the 64-year-old coach was “doing well” and surrounded by family.

-Athletic director Eddie Nunez made the announcement after the Lobos won 39-31 at home.
+That came about an hour after athletic director Eddie Nunez made the announcement that Davie had been taken to the hospital after the Lobos won 39-31 at home.
 According to the Albuquerque Journal, the 64-year-old Davie several times during the game could be seen with his hands on his midsection and chest.
 At one point, the newspaper reporter, Davie kneeled down during the action.

 Davie’s wife, Joanne Davie, was seen in the ambulance’s front seat as it left for nearby University of New Mexico Hospital.
-Nunez said the university will release more information as it becomes available.

-“We ask that you keep the Davie family in your prayers,” Nunez said.
+“Coach Davie is doing well and recovering, he is surrounded by family and your continued thoughts, prayers, and privacy are greatly appreciated during this time,” the family said.

 Davie is a former Notre Dame coach who is in his eighth season leading the New Mexico program.
 The Pennsylvania native spent 10 years as an ESPN broadcaster before returning to the sidelines at New Mexico in 2012.
 He led the Lobos to a 9-4 record in 2016, but that’s been followed by back to back 3-9 seasons.